ryjen/the-fatherless/script-outline.md

 **Location:** Senate / City Square

+* Punishment of Sael has not had popular effect like Caelans death; showing as weakness
 * Ruling elite are tired of executing people; want a king for all instead
-* Cassian proposes crucifying Sael to appease gods and restore order.
+* Cassian proposes crucifying Sael as a king to appease gods and restore order.

 **Visuals:** Wide shots of Senate; Cassian pleased with framing.
 **Symbolism:** Political expediency vs. moral authority.